xgebi/Sloth/README.md

 # SlothCMS

-SlothCMS is an experimental project during which I'd like to learn Python, Go and VanillaJS and try to design a bigger app all on my own.
+SlothCMS is an experimental project during which I'd like to learn Python, Rust and VanillaJS and try to design a bigger app all on my own.

 To activate this project's virtualenv, run `pipenv shell`.
 Alternatively, run a command inside the virtualenv with `pipenv run`.